 National events about lead exposure have generated new concerns for Pennsylvanians related to the safety of their homes and water.
 The Wolf Administration takes the issue of lead exposure very seriously and state agencies will continue to work together on their coordinated response to address lead exposure in communities across the commonwealth.
 The Departments of Health (DOH) and Environmental Protection (DEP) both work diligently to protect children from lead exposure and have many resources available for residents to learn more and take action on lead.

 According to Department of Health, the primary source of childhood lead poisoning in Pennsylvania continues to be exposure to aging, deteriorating lead-based paint (chips and dust), and not drinking water.
 The age of Pennsylvania's housing stock contributes to this problem.
 While lead was banned from paint in 1978, many older dwellings still contain layers of pre-1978 paint.

 Federal and state regulations require that public drinking water suppliers regularly test for contaminants such as lead.
 DEP monitors water suppliers to ensure that they are complying with testing requirements to safeguard our public drinking water supplies.
 DEP also provides information to private well water users on how to properly maintain their systems to reduce their exposure to lead.

-What are the health effects of lead?
+What are the health effects of lead and copper?

 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 It can cause damage to the brain and kidneys, and interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
 Lead is stored in the bones, and it can be released later in life.
 During pregnancy, the child receives lead from the mother's bones, which may affect brain development.
 If you are concerned about lead exposure, you may want to ask your health care provider about testing children to determine levels of lead in their blood.

-What are the sources of lead?
+What are the sources of lead and copper?

 Since lead exposure in drinking water typically comes from your plumbing fixtures and not the source of your water supply, it's important for both public drinking water customers as well as private well water users to follow these tips to reduce your exposure to lead.

-- Use cold water for cooking and preparing baby formula.
+Use cold water for cooking and preparing baby formula.
 Do not cook with or drink water from the hot water tap; lead dissolves more easily into hot water.
 Do not use water from the hot water tap to make baby formula.

-- Identify if your plumbing fixtures contain lead.
+Identify if your plumbing fixtures contain lead.
 There are lead check swabs that can detect lead on plumbing surfaces such as solder and pipes.
 These swabs can be purchased at plumbing and home improvement stores.

 Where can I get more information about lead and copper levels in my water system?

 Consumer Confidence Report) to all customers.
 The report contains test results for samples collected during the year.

 Drinking Water Reporting System.
 Select your county and water supplier to see the most recent lead and copper test results (on the results page, contaminant 1022 is copper, 1030 is lead).

-Where can I find more Information about lead?
+Where can I find more information about lead?